getify/You-Dont-Know-JS/up & going/ch1.md

 ## Review

-Learning programming doesn't have to be a complex and involved process.
+Learning programming doesn't have to be a complex and overwhelming process.
 There are just a few basic concepts you need to wrap your head around.

 These act like building blocks.
 To build a tall tower, you start first by putting block on top of block on top of block.
 The same goes with programming.
 Here are some of the essential programming building blocks:

 * You need *operators* to perform actions on
 * You need values and *types* to perform different kinds of actions like math on `number`s or output with `string`s.